-The Rock is also in a new movie with Kevin Hart and I should mention that.
+The Rock is also in a new film with Kevin Hart this week, and I should mention that.
 It's called Central Intelligence.

-Previously, I wrote an extremely long profile saying how great The Rock is and how much I love The Rock, etc., etc., and when you've done something like that it's actually extremely hard to then face that person in real life and act normally around them.
+Previously, I wrote an extremely long profile saying how great The Rock is and how much I love The Rock and &c. &c., and when you've done something like that it's actually extremely hard to then face that person in real life and act normally around them.
 Like: normally in interviews I am fine.
-But for this one I went in with six prints of Dan Evans' incredible illustrations of The Rock—two for me, two for Dan, two for The Rock, as if The Rock is going to fly home with these prints and frame them and look at them every day—and I am stuttering, asking him to sign them.
+But for this one I went in with six prints of Dan Evans' incredible illustrations of The Rock – two for me, two for Dan, two for The Rock, as if The Rock is going to fly home with these prints and frame them and look at them every day – and I am stuttering, asking him to sign them.

 "It's fine there, buddy," The Rock said, being really The Rock at me.
 "We'll sign them afterwards."
-And so I interviewed The Rock (a perfect angel put on earth to remind us all to be good) and Kevin Hart (a comedian who is kind of bafflingly not-as-famous-as-he-should-be in the UK) under the guise of promoting their new film, Central Intelligence.
+And so I interviewed The Rock (a perfect angel put on earth to remind us all to be good) and Kevin Hart (a comedian who is kind of bafflingly not-as-famous-as-he-should-be over here) under the guise of promoting their new film, Central Intelligence, out this week.
 But instead we ended up spending most of the time talking about that time The Rock nearly ripped his leg off while wrestling.

 VICE: What was your first email address?